Child prodigy: Memory capacity of prodigies

 PET scans performed on several mathematics prodigies have suggested that they think in terms of long-term working memory (LTWM).
 This memory, specific to a field of expertise, is capable of holding relevant information for extended periods, usually hours.
 For example, experienced waiters have been found to hold the orders of up to twenty customers in their heads while they serve them, but perform only as well as an average person in number-sequence recognition.
 The PET scans also answer questions about which specific areas of the brain associate themselves with manipulating numbers.

 One subject never excelled as a child in mathematics, but he taught himself algorithms and tricks for calculatory speed, becoming capable of extremely complex mental math.
-His brain, compared to six other controls, was studied using the PET scan, revealing separate areas of his brain that he manipulated to solve the complex problems.
+His brain, compared to six other controls, was studied using the PET scan, revealing separate areas of his brain that he manipulated to solve complex problems.
 Some of the areas that he and presumably prodigies use are brain sectors dealing in visual and spatial memory, as well as visual mental imagery.
 Other areas of the brain showed use by the subject, including a sector of the brain generally related to childlike "finger counting", probably used in his mind to relate numbers to the visual cortex.

+This finding is consistent with the introspective report of this calculating prodigy, which states that he used visual images to encode and retrieve numerical information in LTWM.
+Compared to short-term memory strategies, used by normal people on complex mathematical problems, encoding and retrieval episodic memory strategies would be more efficient.
+The prodigy may switch between these two strategies, which reduce the storage retrieval times of long-term memory and circumvent the limited capacities of short-term memory.
+In turn, they can encode and retrieve specific information (e.g., the intermediate answers during the calculation) in the long-term working memory more accurately and effectively.

+Similar strategies were found among prodigies mastering mental abacus calculation.
+The positions of beads on the physical abacus act as visual proxies of each digit for prodigies to solve complex computations.
+This one-to-one corresponding structure allows them to rapidly encode and retrieve digits in the long-term working memory during the calculation.
+The fMRI scans showed stronger activation of brain areas related to visual processing for Chinese children being trained with abacus mental compared to control groups.
+This may indicate a greater demand for visuospatial information processing and visual-motor imagination in abacus mental calculation.
+Additionally, the right middle frontal gyrus activation is suggested to be the neuroanatomical link between prodigies' abacus mental calculation and the visuospatial working memory.
+This activation serves a mediation effect on the correlation between abacus-based mental calculation and visuospatial working memory.
+A training-induced neuroplasticity regarding working memory performance for children is proposed.
+A study examining German calculating prodigies also proposed a similar reason for exceptional calculation abilities.
+Excellent working memory capacities and neuroplastic changes brought by extensive practice would be essential to enhance this domain-specific skill.